Internet Brands: History

 The company was founded in 1998 as CarsDirect.com, launched from the business incubator Idealab.
 The company invented a consumer-advocacy approach to selling cars "haggle-free" online, an approach it continues to employ.
 In 2000, Roger Penske invested in the company and joined the Board of Directors.
 That same year, the company was the title sponsor of the 2000 CarsDirect.com 400, an event in the NASCAR Winston Cup Series, to bring attention to online car buying.
 In 2002, Time Magazine voted the site one of the 50 best in the world.

 The company changed its name to Internet Brands in 2005.
 The company's IPO was in November 2007 on the NASDAQ exchange.
 INET was added to the NASDAQ Internet Index on March 22, 2010.

 Internet Brands agreed to be acquired for $640 million by the private equity firm Hellman & Friedman in September 2010 and was thus delisted from NASDAQ.

-In September 2012, Internet Brands became involved in a legal battle with the Wikimedia Foundation (the operators of Wikipedia) over the future of Wikitravel's community.
+Between September 2012 and February 2013, Internet Brands was involved in a legal battle with the Wikimedia Foundation (the operators of Wikipedia) over the new competitor to Wikitravel called Wikivoyage which was started by a number of former contributors to Wikitravel.

 Internet Brands was acquired in June 2014 by KKR from Hellman & Friedman for 1.1 billion dollars.
 KKR is making its investment in partnership with Internet Brands chief executive officer Bob Brisco and the Internet Brands management team, who will hold a minority stake in the company and continue to run the business.

 In January 2016, Intuit Inc. announced an agreement to sell Demandforce to Internet Brands.